 - The fellow will enjoy full access to Firestone Library; a computer-equipped campus office during the appointment period; and access to various University facilities.

-A fellow who must relocate to Princeton will receive a five-month salary of $90,000, plus benefits.
-A Fellow who commutes to campus will receive a five-month salary of $60,000, plus benefits.
+A fellow who must relocate to Princeton will receive a five-month salary of $90,000, plus benefits eligibility.
+A fellow who commutes to campus will receive a five-month salary of $60,000, plus benefits eligibility.